 During your pre-surgical consultation, you should also ask lots of questions about what to expect before, during and after your breast reconstruction surgery.

-You may feel tired and sore for a week or two after implant reconstruction, longer after flap procedures.
-Medications can control most of your discomfort.
-Most people can go home from the hospital in one to six days.
+Your breast reconstruction recovery may leave you feeling tired and sore.
+These effects will last a week or two if you have implant-based breast reconstruction and longer if you undergo a reconstructive flap procedure.
+Medications can help control your discomfort.
+Most women who undergo breast reconstruction go home from the hospital in one to six days (assuming there are no breast reconstruction complications).
 You may be discharged with a surgical drain to help remove excess fluids from the site while it heals.

 Breast reconstruction has no known effect on the recurrence of breast cancer.
 It should not cause problems with chemotherapy or radiation treatment if cancer does recur.